Licence Reviews and Appeals

 Schedule 5 of the Licensing Act, provides a right of appeal to the Magistrates' Court in respect of decisions made by the licensing authority following a review hearing.
 The right of appeal is open, not only to the applicant but to the licence holder and to any person who has made relevant representation if that person, or organisation, feels that the decision made is unjust.

-Obviously before taking such a step legal advise should be sought and initial advice is available from the Licensing Unit.
+Obviously before taking such a step legal advice should be sought, and initial advice is available from the Licensing Unit.

 The Department of Culture, Media and Sport (DCMS) has issued guidance regarding appeals against Licensing Authority decisions.

 Get in touch: